 Trustee fees are assessed on the combined average book value of the Trust and Forest Renewal Trust with the resultant charge apportioned to each Trust on the basis of its average book value.
 In the prior year, the fee structure was determined as follows: On the first \$50 million in average book value, the Trustee fee was 0.05%; on the next \$50 million in average book value, the Trustee fee was 0.04%; and on the average book value in excess of \$100 million, the Trustee was 0.02%.
-For the current year, there was an amendment to the fee structure between the Trustee and the Trust to change the fee to a fixed percentage.
+In 2020, there was an amendment to the fee structure between the Trustee and the Trust to change the fee to a fixed percentage.
 The trust fee based on the new agreement is a fixed at 0.04%, based on the average book value of the investments.
+There have been no changes to the fee structure during the current year.
 Additional fees include fund administration and reporting for the investment funds and master trust fund, transaction charges and other charges.
-Total fees paid to the Trustee were \$65,891 (2019 - \$56,463).
+Total fees paid to the Trustee were \$66,490 (2020 - \$65,891).

 Ontario Ministry of Natural Resources and Forestry administrative fees represent a fixed fee incurred by the Trust for account receivable management activities performed by the Ministry.
-Total administration fees paid to the Ministry were \$4,688 (2019 - \$4,688).
+Total administration fees paid to the Ministry were \$4,688 (2020 - \$4,688).

-As at March 31, 2020, \$179,153 (2019 - \$296,129) was receivable from Forest Renewal Trust.
+As at March 31, 2021, \$2,634,476 (2020 - \$179,153) was receivable from Forest Renewal Trust.

 The Ministry of Government and Consumer Services receives silviculture charges on behalf of the Ministry of Natural Resources and Forestry, which subsequently transferred into the Trust.
-As at March 31, 2020, \$327 (2019 - \$394,289) of capital funding was in transit as confirmed with the Ministry of Government and Consumer Services.
+As at March 31, 2021, \$1,194,199 (2020 - \$327) of capital funding was in transit as confirmed with the Ministry of Government and Consumer Services.